bjt-user/Linux/ln.md

 #### make a symlink folder

-This creates the folder `newlinkfolder` that always has the same contents as the `/home/bf/scripts` folder.
+This creates the folder `newlinkfolder` in the current working directory that always has the same contents as the `/home/bf/scripts` folder.
 ```
 ln -s /home/bf/scripts newlinkfolder
 ```